-Drummers sometimes get a bad rap, as the unreliable, weakest-link of a band.
-As the "talentless" one.
-As the butt of endless drummer jokes.
-But this cliché is unfair.
-Sure, a lot of people think of Ringo as the least talented of The Beatles.
-But try and imagine the Fab Four without him.
+Drummers sometimes get a bad rap, and end up being the butt of endless drummer jokes.
+But this cliché is totally unfair.
+Sure, a lot of people think of Ringo as the least talented of The Beatles, but just try and imagine the Fab Four without him.
 Or The Police without Stewart Copeland.
 Or Metallica without Lars Ulrich.
 Or Rush without Neil Peart.
 Yeah, you get the idea...

-A few years ago, a research found out that playing drums for a band requires the stamina of a footballer.
-The study by Chichester University, in 2008, found out that playing for one hour at a gig could burn up to 600 calories.
+A few years ago, researchers found out that playing drums for a band requires the stamina of a footballer.
+A study by Chichester University, in 2008, found out that playing for one hour at a gig could burn up to 600 calories.
 Blondie's drummer Clem Burke took part in the project, which showed that playing drums can be a great exercise and even help overweight people.

 "It is clear that their fitness levels need to be outstanding - through monitoring Clem's performance in controlled conditions, we have been able to map the extraordinary stamina required by professional drummers" said one of the doctors leading the experiment.
 Watch the video:

-Other research has shown that children with special needs can benefit from the positive effect of drumming experiences in many ways: social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioural issues, bi-manual coordination, and more!
+Research has shown that children with special needs, including schoolchildren diagnosed with autism, can benefit from the positive effect of drumming experiences in many ways including social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioural issues, bi-manual coordination, and more!

-Mapex Tornado kits are great value, with prices starting at under £300 (subject to change) making their kits the most affordable starter kits we sell.
+Mapex Tornado kits are great value (Pictured Left), with prices starting at under £400 (subject to change) making their kits the most affordable starter kits we sell.
 If you're on a budget then other musical instruments may offer a fun alternative for children to experiment with rhythm: Our selection of Percussion Instruments includes shakers, Tambourines and Cajons.

 No beginners guide to drums would be complete without discussing the differences between electronic and acoustic drums.
 Both types of drums are great, and today's electronic drum kits can sound very realistic.
 There are different, distinct advantages to either, so the important thing is that you know how the kit will be used.
 Ask yourself these questions: